 Tree & Plant Care

 Boxwoods grow best in loose, well-drained soil.
-Best sited out of winter winds.
+Protect from windy sites.

 Keep well-watered, especially in late fall before the ground freezes.

-Plants benefit with 2 to 3 inches of mulch layer to moderate soil moisture.
+Plants benefit with 2 to 3 inches of mulch to moderate soil moisture.

 Prune in early spring.
 Plants can be sheared or pruned to make a hedge.